thebradleykoch/arno7/transcripts/cleaned/📈 Rapid Lessons Learned & EEC Writing Approach Upgrades (Voice Note AI) (Cleaned Transcript).md

 [00:36:38]
 **Bradley:**
 So anyway, I think that's going to be my approach for this is like, if I have a massive braindump transcript on here.
 Here are 3 different parts to 3 different braindump transcripts combined and stitched together on the topic of creating custom instructions for your AI to turn it into a collaborative partner.
 And I'm like, dude, I don't have time to sift through that entire thing.
-What I'd do is I'd be like, hey, Arnold, go piece by piece.
+What I'd do is I'd be like, hey, Arno, go piece by piece.
 I want you to identify the goal and purpose.

 [00:37:10]
 **Bradley:**